Trip to Western US 2008

 We checked to see if we could get a rental car and do some sightseeing while we waited.
 Nothing doing.
 No rental cars available.
 So we just waited.

 While we waited, my wife worked out a revised itinerary and suggested that we cut one day from the visit to Glacier then drive to Grand Teton National Park, and return home via the fastest route possible.
 This meant that the trip to North Dakota was out.
+The people at Grand Tetons Lodge were very helpful and were able to resschedule our reservations and get us a bargin too.

 Buffalo Bill Historical Center

 The revised itinerary also meant an unplanned stop in Cody Wyoming.
 This turned out to be some compensation for the whole car problem and revised itinerary.
 The motel in Cody was next to the Buffalo Bill Historical Center, which turned out to be an absolutely amazing place.
+We assumed that it would be a typical small town museum to honor a local hero.
+As you'll see from the page on our site, we were wrong.

 During our drive to Cody, we saw a herd of wild mustangs.
 A bit of the old west.